MS-CC Science and Research Technology Workshop

 Date: September 30 – October 1, 2025

-Join the MS-CC for a free, two-day workshop to support faculty, researchers, and students across HBCUs and TCUs.
+Join the MS-CC for a free, two-day workshop to support faculty, researchers, and students across HBCUs and TCUs in the Mid-Atlantic Regional Research Corridor.
 This hands-on event at Coppin State University will highlight tools, strategies, and funding opportunities to help your institution’s research and technology infrastructure goals.

 Why Attend?